jacyap/ClatterbridgeTreatmentLine/README.md

 # ClatterbridgeTreatmentLine
-### TOPAS model of the 60 MeV Ocular Proton Therapy Beamline at the Clatterbridge Cancer Centre (CCC), United Kingdom
+### TOPAS model of the 60 MeV Ocular Proton Therapy Beamline at the Clatterbridge Cancer Centre (CCC), Wirral, United Kingdom

 Developed by Jacinta Yap in 2019 as part of my PhD with the University of Liverpool & Cockcroft Institute, UK (jacinta.yap@liverpool.ac.uk)